Xunnamius/black-flag/README.md

   `yargs::showHelpOnFail` method will ignore the redundant "message" parameter.
   If you want that functionality, use said hook to output an epilogue after yargs outputs an error message, or use `yargs::epilogue`/`yargs::example`.
+  Also, any invocation of `yargs::showHelpOnFail` applies globally to all commands in your hierarchy.

 - Since every auto-discovered command translates [into its own yargs instances][38], the [`command`][7] property, if exported by your command